mathiashole/Genomics_Scissors/README.md

 ## Usage

-To use GScissors, follow these steps:
+To use `GScissors`, follow these steps:

     1. Clone the gscissors.pl file from the GitHub repository [Link](https://github.com/mathiashole/GScissors).
     2. Open a terminal on your operating system and navigate to the folder where the gscissors.pl file is located.